 How/Where Do We Keep Our Puppies & Adults...

-Our normal routine is: Between 5:00-6:00 am puppies get up (you can train and adjust a different time) and we get them outside.
-At around 6:15 am we feed the puppies and then about 30 minutes later, while outside, we do our Puppy Culture training.
+Our normal routine is: Between 5:00-6:00 am puppies get up (you can train and adjust to a different time) and we get them outside.
+At around 6:15 am we feed the puppies and then about 30 minutes later, while outside, we do our Puppy Culture training (we will routinely do this training in several different areas of the house as well to give them different exposures).
 We do all of the above and stay with the puppies until around 7:00 am, at which time we bring them back inside.
 During the time they are outside with one of us, somebody else is cleaning out the indoor kennels in our master bedroom.
 Once cleaned, and the puppies have had sufficient time for completing their puppy culture training, playtime, and the like, they come back inside.
 By this time, they are pretty much ready for a long snooze for a good part of the morning.
 Once they wake up around 10-11 am, we get them outside (weather permitting, if not, they have their transition litter box) and repeat the process and they get fed at that time as well.
 Afternoon another snooze, and we get them outside again in the afternoon before dinner and during dinner.
 We will then get them outside again in the evening.
 We are constantly cleaning the kennel which is done overtime the puppies go outside.

 Once they get to their new homes, never, ever use a transition litter box again unless there's a pressing issue to do so (such as an unexpected event that causes you to have to leave your puppy more than 2 hours in which case you can get an x-pen and clip to the outside of an open crate and water in the fenced area along with the litter pan which can be partially filled with alfalfa or Timothy hay pellets that you can get from a feed store or Tractor Supply).
 They need to learn to go to the bathroom outside so the sooner you can ditch the litter pan the better.
 Puppies have small bladders and have to get outside a lot, especially between weeks 8-16 and when they are awake during the day should be taken out every 20-30 minutes (see our Puppy Training Guide under the Puppy Central tab at the top) but you'll find that around 12-13 weeks they will start becoming much better with holding it longer.